-We address these questions with a simple model of dynamic learning by a representative researcher, a stand-in for the relevant research community.
-The researcher has a prior belief over a fixed, multi-dimensional state of Nature.
-We refer to each component of the state as a "structural parameter."
-The researcher is interested in determining the values of certain structural parameters (e.g., the returns to education).
-She faces a sequence of research designs of random quality, given by i.i.d. "context parameters" (e.g., the extent to which assignment of agents into education levels in a data set is random).
-To interpret her findings, the researcher must make an identifying assumption, which ensures that repeated measurements of observed variables would produce a definitive answer to the research question (e.g., agents' assignment is perfectly random).
-Effectively, the assumption says that all sources of noise other than sampling error can be safely ignored, as far as answering the question is concerned.
+We construct a simple model of dynamic learning by a representative researcher, a standin for the relevant research community.
+The researcher has a prior belief over a multidimensional state of Nature.
+We refer to each component of the state as a "fixed parameter."
+The researcher is interested in determining the values of certain fixed parameters (e.g., the effect of a good teacher on test performance).
+She faces a sequence of research designs of random quality, given by i.i.d. "context parameters" (e.g., the extent to which assignment of students to teachers in a data set is random).
+Both fixed and context parameters directly affect the data-generating process of the study (if it is carried out).
+To interpret her findings, the researcher must make an identifying assumption.
+The assumption fixes the value of the context parameters in such a way that if the study were independently repeated enough times, the results would produce a definitive answer to the research question (e.g., assuming that student assignment is perfectly random).
+Effectively, an identifying assumption says that all sources of noise other than sampling error can be safely ignored, at least as far as answering the question is concerned.